 The diagram represents a simple division into types of vegetables.
 The starting point called the root node 🟤 spreads into branches 🟢.
 Each individual element of the diagram connected to a branch is called a node ⚪️.

-Here’s the same group of elements visualized as an outline.
+Here’s the same group of elements visualized as an outline structure.
 Notice the vertical lines that connect the nodes and indicate their level in the hierarchy.
 This type of data visualization is also called a tree view 🎄:

 💡 Although the two representations are visually different, they’re based on the same data set and contained within one project.